HeartAttackCat/JavaProject2/README.md

 the folder dougnut is spelt wrong I didn't notice that was causing the issues.
 There was also an error when reloading the total prices of orders.
 The prices would swap between their actual price and 0 dollars everytime you ran the program.
 This was fixed by just passing in the read price and setting it to that in the constructor.
+However after fixing that the total price would randomly increase by a set amount of money.
+I found out later that the legacy code that was causing this error was never removed so this bug was fixed by removing a line of code.
 -----